ryandebraalsnhu/ryandebraalsnhu.github.io/index.md

 Coding something that works is the most important, but coding something that can be easily interpreted by another developer is a close second.

-In the (probably misattributed) words of Albert Einstein:
+In the (almost certainly misattributed) words of Albert Einstein:

 > If you can't explain it simply, you don't understand it well enough.
 (Unknown)